rollbar/pyrollbar/README.md

 ## Usage

-The Django and Pyramid integration will automatically report uncaught exceptions to Rollbar.
+The Django, Pyramid, Flask, and Bottle integrations will automatically report uncaught exceptions to Rollbar.

 ### Exceptions